MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 The Azure Information Protection client is not supported on machines that have .NET 2 or 3, where [Exploit protection](/windows/security/threat-protection/microsoft-defender-atp/enable-exploit-protection) is enabled.

-Make sure to disable Exploit protection before installing AIP.
+If you have a .NET version 2 or 3 in addition to a .NET 4.x version required for your system, make sure to disable Exploit protection before installing AIP.

 To disable Exploit protection via PowerShell, run the following: